Decoupled Subgraph Federated Learning: FedStruct with Knowledge of the Global Graph

 As the server is able to generate the NSEs, at each iteration, NSE updates will be sent to the corresponding clients.
 For clients to send back gradient updates, they require the NSEs and their derivatives with respect to the generator weight parameters, as seen in~\cref{the:v1_gradient_main}.
-The \textsc{FedStruct} framework for this setting is conceptually shown in Fig.~\ref{fig:design-a}.